SDU-eScience/UCloud/backend/service-lib/wiki/procedures_intro.md

 In-depth deployment procedures: Click [here](./deployment.md).

 The UCloud software is deployed using Kubernetes.
 Kubernetes is a very flexible container orchestrator system which is configured using Kubernetes “resources”.
-These resources define the desired state of the cluster and it is the job of Kubernetes to always match this state on the available hardware.
+These resources define the desired state of the cluster, and it is the job of Kubernetes to always match this state on the available hardware.
 The code of each microservice contains the code needed for deploying itself to a Kubernetes.
 As a result, this code goes through the same development and review process as all other code.
 New big features are introduced in production as “beta” and a testing phase by the users